Anti-NFL billboard to be near Chargers' home

 — SD Sign Guy (@jmt619) September 10, 2017

-MacRae created headlines in January when he attended a Chargers rally at the Forum in Inglewood, California, and heckled Dean Spanos, the team's owner.
+MacRae made headlines in January when he attended a Chargers rally at the Forum in Inglewood, California, and heckled Dean Spanos, the team's owner.